-Due to a number of internal delays, the 2016-17 final CCFS-311 report was completed and certified with the State Chancellor's office on October 17, 2017, after the due date.
-The District will establish a schedule to ensure future reports will be completed and certified by the established reporting date.
+Due to a number of internal delays, the 2018-19 final CCFS-311 report was completed and certified with the State Chancellor's office on October 18, 2018, after the due date.
+The District recently filled a full-time position that had been vacant since February 1, 2018, and will establish a schedule to ensure future reports will be completed and certified by the established reporting date.